 There is one application program:

 - Infant Developmental Movement Education Program (IDME)

-- Body-Mind Centering® & Yoga Immersion Series: Foundations in Embodied Anatomy
+- School for Body-Mind Centering® Yoga Immersion Series

-Many courses in the SME and IDME programs as well as both immersion series can be taken individually without commitment to an entire program or series.
+Many courses in the SME and IDME programs and the immersion series can be taken individually without commitment to an entire program or series.